Testing Claims About ProportionsIn Exercises 9–32, test the given... | Channels for Pearson+

 1

 Step 1: Define the null hypothesis (H₀) and the alternative hypothesis (H₁).
-The null hypothesis represents the claim that the percentage of U.S. adults who do not use the Internet is equal to 48% (H₀: p = 0.48).
-The alternative hypothesis represents the claim that the percentage is now less than 48% (H₁: p < 0.48).
+The null hypothesis represents the claim that the proportion of adults who believe in ghosts is equal to or less than 42% (p ≤ 0.42).
+The alternative hypothesis represents the claim that the proportion of adults who believe in ghosts is greater than 42% (p > 0.42).

-Step 2: Identify the sample proportion (p̂) and the sample size (n).
-The sample size is n = 5005, and the number of adults who do not use the Internet is 751.
-Calculate the sample proportion using the formula p̂ = x / n, where x is the number of successes (in this case, adults who do not use the Internet).

-Step 4: Determine the P-value.
-Using the z-score from Step 3, find the P-value by looking up the cumulative probability in the standard normal distribution table.
-Since this is a left-tailed test (H₁: p < 0.48), the P-value corresponds to the area to the left of the z-score.
+Step 4: Determine the P-value corresponding to the calculated z-score.
+Since this is a one-tailed test (right-tailed), find the area to the right of the z-score using a standard normal distribution table or statistical software.

-Step 5: Compare the P-value to the significance level (α = 0.05).
-If the P-value is less than 0.05, reject the null hypothesis (H₀).
+Step 5: Compare the P-value to the significance level (α = 0.01).
+If the P-value is less than 0.01, reject the null hypothesis (H₀).
 Otherwise, fail to reject the null hypothesis.
-Based on this decision, state the conclusion about the null hypothesis and address whether the percentage of U.S. adults who do not use the Internet is now less than 48%.
+Based on this decision, state the conclusion about the null hypothesis and whether the claim that more than 42% of adults believe in ghosts is supported.

 Verified video answer for a similar problem: